 * * *

-Further hole descriptions can be found in posts by fellow warriors Wallach (click here) and Brian McCallen (click here).
+Further hole descriptions can be found in a post by fellow warrior Wallach (click here).
 But one postscript–while it’s hardly a make or break proposition on any course, I have to say I love the scorecards at Treetops.
 Not only do they have a built in yardage guide with descriptions of and suggestions on how to play each hole, they also have pace of play timings—which at the Signature should get you around in no more than 4:30.
 Though playing even faster is always encouraged, of course.

 –July 31, 2012